 Spanish for Heritage Speakers offers Spanish-speaking students opportunities to study formally in an academic setting in the same way the native-English-speaking students study English language arts.
-These may include a desire to reactivate the Spanish they have learned in the past and develop it in the future, to learn more about their language and cultural heritage, to acquire skills in Spanish, to develop or augment academic language skills in Spanish, to enhance career opportunities, or to fulfill a foreign language requirement.
-The skills that students can learning how to critically analyze a text, write poetry, or acquire new information in different academic content areas.
-Activities will include taking notes, participation in question/answer and discussion sessions, library research, oral and written reports, and structured grammar activities when appropriate.
+These may include a desire to reactivate the Spanish they have learned in the past and develop it in the future.
+Students are given an opportunity to learn more about their language and culture heritage, to acquire skills in Spanish, to develop or augment academic language skills in Spanish, to enhance career opportunities, or to fulfill a foreign language requirement.
+In this context students can learn how to critically analyze a text, write poetry, or acquire new information in different academic content areas.
+Activities will include review of grammar and syntax based on student need, participation in varied topical conversations, library research and presentation of written and oral reports.